lawrennd/snippets/_information-game/includes/spontaneous-organization.md

 The formation of information reservoirs and hierarchical memory structures can thus be understood as a natural consequence of this tendency toward increased mutual information within an overall entropy-maximizing framework.

 This resolves the apparent paradox of how complex organization can emerge from entropy-maximizing dynamics.
 While the total entropy increases (in accordance with the second law of thermodynamics), the mutual information between system components also increases, creating structured relationships and patterns.
+The distinction between maximizing entropy in natural parameter space versus probability space is what enables this simultaneous increase in both entropy and organization.
 }

 \slides{
 * Entropy-maximizing dynamics naturally create organization
 * Pathways with higher information organization are exponentially favored
-* Explains emergence of structure in information reservoirs
+* Natural parameter space dynamics enable simultaneous entropy and organization growth
 * Resolves paradox: organization emerges from entropy maximization }